 Liddy showed one of the teachers how to finish a knitted teddy

 As an unexpected extra we were lucky to find three treadle sewing machines for sale from a local contact in Fort Portal.
 We snapped them up and took them to the school.
 These will be used by the school for sewing lessons.
-A further plan is to organise a training for the older girls and lady teachers to show them how to make washable, reusable fabric sanitary pads.
+We are planning a training workshop for the older girls and lady teachers to show them how to make washable, reusable fabric sanitary pads on our next visit.